Out-Law Guide 6 min. read

 To qualify for REIT status a company must fulfil a number of conditions in relation to itself and to its activities.
 A group of companies qualifies for REIT status if the group's principal company satisfies the company conditions and the group satisfies the business conditions.

-Further conditions must be satisfied in relation to the company's property rental business (the 'tax exempt business'):
+Further conditions must be satisfied in relation to the company's property rental business (the 'tax exempt business').
+These include:

 If the company carries on business other than its tax exempt business: